GreenDelta/olca-app/olca-app-build/README.md

 To build the product for all platforms:

 cd olca-app-build
+mvn clean verify

-mvn clean verifyThis command builds the `olca-app` plugin and creates distributable products for all platforms (Linux, macOS Intel, macOS ARM, Windows) in the `olca-app-build/build/` directory.
+This command builds the `olca-app` plugin and creates distributable products for all platforms (Linux, macOS Intel, macOS ARM, Windows) in the `olca-app-build/build/` directory.

+**Note:** For release builds without the SNAPSHOT qualifier, add `-Prelease` to the build command.

 The Tycho build outputs to the same directory structure as the PDE Export, so the Python packaging script works unchanged.